Researchers at MIT estimate that commercial buildings account for 20% of all the energy used in the U.S., and as much as 30% of that goes to waste.

-Comfort and climate control are a key aspect of maintaining productivity in an office building, but what if you could maintain that comfort while reducing energy consumption by 20 or 30 percent?
+Comfort and climate control are key aspects of maintaining productivity in an office building, but what if you could retain that comfort while reducing energy consumption by 20 or 30 percent?

 Where Does The Energy Go?

 National averages show that the majority of energy goes towards heating and cooling, which holds particularly true in Central Virginia and the Mid-Atlantic Region.
 Lighting, electronic equipment, water usage and heating, refrigeration, cooking, and a variety of other building components account for the remaining energy used in most offices.

 Saving a small percentage in an area (e.g., climate control) that comprises a large percentage of total energy consumption will usually give you the highest return on investment.
 Saving 35% on lighting is outstanding, but saving 10% on climate control could have a significantly larger impact on the bottom line.

 Your electric bill will not show up with itemized costs of heating your building, keeping the lights on, or any other electric usage.
 We recommend installing a system that can track where energy gets used—as information is a powerful tool.